Official Kickball League Rules

 - All players who are playing in the game will be included in the kicking lineup, except for injured players who have been withdrawn from the game.

-- Kicking Order Gender Requirements
+- Kicking Order Coed Requirements

 - Bunting is not allowed.
 Players must attempt a full kick as judged by the referee, or it will be called an illegal kick and automatic strike.